Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Context

+A similar training scenario involving both labeled and unlabeled data, under which our works falls, is Federated Semi-Supervised Learning (FSSL).
+In FSSL, clients with labeled and/or unlabeled data collaborate to enhance training for all clients.
 FSSL has been addressed in several works, most of which utilize pseudo-labeling, a technique to automatically generate artificial labels using model predictions. \cite{albaseer2020exploiting} first introduced a simple framework utilizing pseudo-labeling in a federated setting.
 Other works proposed methods to enhance pseudo-labels. \cite{che2021fedtrinet} utilized a dynamic thresholding strategy for selecting pseudo-labels based on model confidence along with having multiple clients vote to generate pseudo-labels. \cite{bdair2021fedperl} utilized peer learning and ensemble averaging from multiple clients.
 The aforementioned works primarily addressed the scenario where clients have partially labeled datasets, i.e. all clients have both labeled and unlabeled data.
 In contrast, our work addresses the scenario where a client with a fully labeled dataset and multiple clients with fully unlabeled datasets collaborate for FSSL.

 This formulation of labeled/unlabeled datasets decoupling has been only recently garnering attention \cite{jeong2020federated,zhang2021improving,long2020fedsiam,diao2021semifl,long2021fedcon,liu2021federated,yang2021federated}, but could have crucial practical implications on the scalability of models for healthcare applications by facilitating the participation of clients with completely unlabeled data.
 This scenario is referred to as FSSL with \textit{global semi-supervision} \cite{yang2021federated}.
 In other applications where large labeled datasets are more readily available or can be transferred, the roles of the aggregating server and the labeled data owner may overlap, and this scenario is instead referred to as the \textit{labels-at-server} scenario\cite{jeong2020federated ,long2020fedsiam,zhang2021improving,long2021fedcon,diao2021semifl}.

 \cite{jeong2020federated} introduced an inter-client consistency loss for mitigating domain shifts and model decomposition for supervised-unsupervised learning decoupling. \cite{zhang2021improving} proposed a method to minimize gradient diversity across clients models by replacing batch normalization with group normalization \cite{wu2018group} and a new model averaging alternative to federated averaging. \cite{long2020fedsiam} proposed an adaptive layer-wise parameter selection method for uploading models for aggregation.
 Other works that also achieve competitive performance on benchmark datasets include \cite{long2021fedcon,liu2021federated,diao2021semifl}. \cite{diao2021semifl} adapted a combination of two state-of-the-art semi-supervised methods, FixMatch \cite{sohn2020fixmatch} and MixMatch \cite{berthelot2019mixmatch}, in a federated setting. \cite{long2021fedcon} and \cite{liu2021federated} proposed methods based on contrastive learning and knowledge distillation, respectively.
 Apart from classification, FSSL has been also used for the task of COVID-19 region segmentation in chest computed tomography scans \cite{yang2021federated}.